Ubayed-Bin-Sufian/sugar-docs/src/contributing.md

 git checkout -b BRANCH-NAME
 ```

 Your BRANCH-NAME can be anything, other than master.
 The scope is your forked repository.
-The branch name will be shown on pull-requests.
+The branch name will be shown on pull requests.

 ### Making commits